ADACS-Australia/mwa_trigger/docs/quick_start/creating_new_proposal.rst

         return context

-After creating the new proposal settings model, it needs to be added to the factory classes in prop_api/proposalsettings/proposalsettings_factory.py.
+After creating a new proposal settings model, it must be registered in the factory classes located at ``prop_api/proposalsettings/proposalsettings_factory.py``.

 .. code-block::

     from .models.prop_atca_test_grb.model import ProposalAtcaTestGrb

+    ...

     class ProposalSettingsFactory:
         ...